Inspired by values, enculturated in the practices of science

 * Understanding the Nature of Scientific Knowledge (NOS)

 * Relating Science, Technology, Society and Environment (STSE)

 Pedagogical Approaches / Strategies

-Due to the affordance of ICT and our school facilities, the department also taps on Place-Based learning to allow learning to take place outside the classroom through our Sensory Gardens and Eco-Gardens.
+Harnessing the affordance of ICT and our school facilities, the department also incorporate learning outside the classroom through our Sensory Gardens and Eco-Gardens.
 This helps us to engage students, arouse their curiosity and develop their process skills such as observation skills and questioning.

 Other Events / Programmes